-At the same time, the large extension of monumental Granada will make you find many buses that at their stops occupy part of the space reserved for vehicles.
-And beware of vehicles that have access to the street where you park.
-As the route of Moorish and Jewish heritage can cause other drivers to make a bad maneuver that ends up touching your vehicle.
+The large extension of monumental Granada will make you find many buses that at their stops occupy part of the space reserved for vehicles.
+And beware of vehicles that have access to the street where you park, as the route of Moorish and Jewish heritage can cause other drivers to make a bad maneuver that ends up touching your vehicle.

-However, there is space and we recommend the surroundings of the Science Park and the Neptune Shopping Centre.
+But don’t worry, there is space and we recommend the surroundings of the Science Park and the Neptune Shopping Centre.
 From this location you will not have to walk more than thirty minutes to the centre.
-What you have to bear in mind is that before our visit we have to prepare ourselves for the hundreds of charming streets that have to be climbed up steep slopes.
-Such as the unbeatable views offered by the Mirador de San Nicolás.
+What you have to bear in mind is that before our visit we have to prepare ourselves for the hundreds of charming streets that have to be climbed up steep slopes, such as the unbeatable views offered by the Mirador de San Nicolás.

-So, if we do not mind using public transport, which is highly recommended in Granada, especially if we want to go up to the Alhambra.
-We recommend parking our vehicle in the Campus de la Salud, or the nearby towns of Armilla, Ogíjares or La Zubia.
+If we do not mind using public transport, which is highly recommended in Granada, especially if we want to go up to the Alhambra, we recommend parking our vehicle in the Campus de la Salud, or the nearby towns of Armilla, Ogíjares or La Zubia.
 We should also consider parking in the blue zone in free time slots, such as from midday on Saturday and Sunday or during the night.

 Although it may seem complicated to park the vehicle, there are areas where we should not consider parking because of the money it may cost us or the danger it poses.
 This is the case in the area of San Agustín, the nearest to the Cathedral where, due to an express prohibition, you should not stop.
 Several cameras monitor the movement of the free zones and you can easily take home a fine.

 From here you can access two of the main entrances to the city centre, the Acera del Darro or Calle Recogidas.
-Next to the Paseo del Rio Genil we have the Violón car park and the Puerta Real car park, from where we can easily reach the Zoco and the Cathedral and from there start looking for the Albaicín.
-Most of the car parks in the centre of Granada offer their spaces for 1 euro an hour, so this is the best option to enjoy our stay in the city
+Next to the Paseo del Rio Genil we have the Violón car park and the Puerta Real car park, from where we can easily reach the Zoco and the Cathedral in ten minutes and from there start looking for the Albaicín.
+Most of the car parks in the centre of Granada offer their spaces for a little over 1 euro an hour, so this is the best option to enjoy our stay in the city.